 For some, a great European night means spine-tingling atmospheres at Old Trafford, Anfield or Stamford Bridge.
 While the Emirates is a magnificent, world-class stadium, it’s hardly an intimidating bearpit that most of us would like it to be.
 Nonetheless, it’s slowly becoming a fearsome fortress under the management of Unai Emery.

 Arsenal has some stellar home form this season.
 With Manchester United missing various chances last weekend, Arsenal scooped the win 2-0, seriously boosting their chance of clinching the top four.
-That made it the fifth home win in a row for Arsenal in all competitions.
-Emery is creating a home consistency just like he did in
+That made it the fifth home win in a row for Arsenal in all competitions, so their odds on most football betting sites for the Gunners making the Top Four are getting shorter every day.
+Emery is creating a home consistency just like he did in his time at Sevilla.

 Against all the odds, Arsenal not only managed to rise above United on Sunday, but they’ve also recorded home victories against Chelsea and Tottenham.
 They’ve also won 11 of their last 13 matches at home in all competitions.
 Arsenal also rose to overcome Bate Borisov in the last round, beating them 3-0 at home after losing 1-0 away.

 Arsenal Team News